-Sure, you can do your best to live a healthy lifestyle to prevent large medical bills in the first place, but no matter how much you do toward prevention, it's still likely that at some point in your life you'll incur medical bills that could potentially add up to tens, or even hundreds of thousands of dollars.
+Sure, you can do your best to live a healthy lifestyle to prevent large medical bills in the first place.
+But even with good prevention, it's still possible that at some point you'll incur medical bills that could potentially add up to tens, or even hundreds of thousands of dollars.

 First, let's talk about what NOT to do when you have a large amount of medical debt:

 It can be really easy to shut down emotionally and just ignore the fact that the bills are rolling in.
 It can be emotionally taxing to deal with on top of the medical problems you're already going through.